Popup camper

-A pop-up camper is a type of towed recreational vehicle that can be collapsed for easy storage and transport.
-When set up, this type of trailer provides a large amount of interior space when compared to its size when collapsed.
-Its relatively affordable price makes it a popular choice for some RVers and its small size contributes to easier towing than many other types of RVs.
+A pop-up camper, also referred to as a tent trailer or folding trailer, is a type of towable recreational vehicle that can be collapsed for easy storage and transport.

 Features

 A conventional pop-up consists of a trailer frame, a box, a hard roof, pull-out bunks and "soft" walls.
 The walls are made of vinyl, canvas, or a similar material, and include windows with screens.

 Basic popups usually include the following features: fold-down dinette (table top and bench seating combination), on-board fresh water tank, sink, 12-volt DC power system (including an AC to DC converter and a deep cycle battery), interior DC lighting, two sleeping bunks and storage cabinets.
 Many pop-ups also include a gas or electric absorption refrigerator, stove, rooftop air conditioner, propane furnace, water heater, electric water pump, exterior shower, skylight or roof vent, one or two propane tanks, electric or surge brakes, large storage trunk at the front of the box, and an awning.
 Some premium models also include a shower, toilet, wastewater tanks, slide-out section (to increase interior space), microwave, and an oven.

 Since space is at a premium in popup campers, it is common for a single structure to serve multiple purposes.
 Generally, the dinette, which can seat four people for a meal, can be converted into a bed to provide additional sleeping space.
 Likewise, the couch, if present, can usually be folded down into a bed.
 Often, the inside table (part of the dinette) and the gas stove can be taken outside and attached to the side of the camper.